jlato89/Personal_SinglePage-portfolio/README.md

-# my-template
+# my-Portfolio

-Just a basic template for repositories
+This is my live code for my portfolio deployed at http://joshlatour.com